yczhangsjtu/Learner/README.md

 - Complete the ComputeBuffer Movie Clip, and improve MovieClip on the way.
 - Implement "parent" in MovieClip.
 - Split "transform center" and position pivot.
+- Draw path with points provided by MovieClipObjects.